-- a insolvent debtors' obligation to file for insolvency has been suspended until 31 December 2020.
-During this period, creditors' rights to apply for the debtor's insolvency will not be considered; - b court-sanctioned refinancing agreements can be amended, even if a year has not elapsed since the previous approval; and - c there is improved treatment of financing by inside parties or closely related parties.
+- a insolvent debtors' obligation to file for insolvency has been suspended until 31 December 2021.
+During this period, creditors' petitions for the declaration of involuntary (mandatory) insolvency will also be suspended; - b composition agreements can be amended and extended until 21 December 2021; - suspension of the duty to file for liquidation in case of breach of the composition agreement or renovated insolvency until 31 December 2021; or - d improved treatment of financing by inside parties or closely related parties.
 This will foster shareholders contributions' and funding to solve the lack of liquidity.
-For instance, in insolvency proceedings filed within two years following the declaration of the state of emergency, (prior and post-petition) financing granted by closely related parties or financing in which they have been subrogated as creditors (due to payment) would not be subordinated, but rather considered as ordinary claims (although it would not benefit security interests).
+For instance, in insolvency proceedings filed within two years of the declaration of the state of emergency, (prior and post-petition) financing granted by closely related parties or financing in which they have been subrogated as creditors (due to payment) will not be subordinated, but rather considered unsecured claims.